sjl/cl-losh/DOCUMENTATION.markdown

 Return a fresh hash set containing the results of calling `function` on elements of `hset`.

-  If `new-test` is given, the new hash set will use this as it's `test`.
+  If `new-test` is given, the new hash set will use this as its `test`.